James O'Keefe: New Jersey Education Association videos (2018)

+Defamation against postmaster (2020)

+In 2024 O'Keefe and Project Veritas settled a lawsuit against them for defamation, brought by the postmaster of Erie, Pennsylvania.

+O'Keefe and Project Veritas had alleged improprieties in Post Office handling of mail-in ballots during the November 2020 election.
+Subsequent investigation by the Postal Service Inspector General found no evidence to support the claim.

+Project Veritas continued to promote the claims of fraud after they had been discredited.
+The postmaster sued Project Veritas and O'Keefe for defamation in 2021.
+In the 2024 settlement, O'Keefe admitted in a statement that he was "aware of no evidence or other allegation that election fraud occurred in the Erie Post Office during the 2020 Presidential Election."

 Twitter suspension (2021)

 On April 15, 2021, O'Keefe was suspended from Twitter for "operating fake accounts".
-On April 19, he filed a lawsuit against Twitter in state court in Westchester County, New York, claiming that Twitter’s reason for suspending him is "false and defamatory".
+On April 19, he filed a lawsuit against Twitter in state court in Westchester County, New York, claiming that Twitter's reason for suspending him is "false and defamatory".

 FBI search warrants and allegedly stolen Biden diary (2021)

 On November 6, 2021, the Federal Bureau of Investigation (FBI) executed an early morning court-ordered search of O'Keefe's apartment in Mamaroneck, New York two days after searching the homes of two of O'Keefe's associates in connection with the alleged theft of a diary belonging to President Biden's daughter, Ashley Biden, in 2020.
-Excerpts allegedly from the diary were posted two weeks before the 2020 US presidential election.
+Excerpts from the diary were posted two weeks before the 2020 US presidential election, which includes Ashley Biden stating that President Biden had inappropriate showers with her when she was a child.

-In a statement, the Committee to Protect Journalists expressed concern that lacking "a clear link between members of Project Veritas and allegations of criminal activities" the FBI raids and seizure of evidence were a "dangerous precedent that could allow law enforcement to search and confiscate reporters’ unpublished source material in vague attempts to identify whistleblowers."
+In a statement, the Committee to Protect Journalists expressed concern that lacking "a clear link between members of Project Veritas and allegations of criminal activities" the FBI raids and seizure of evidence were a "dangerous precedent that could allow law enforcement to search and confiscate reporters' unpublished source material in vague attempts to identify whistleblowers."

+Football team executive (2024)

+A vice-president of the Washington Commanders football team was fired after O'Keefe Media Group released recordings of disparaging remarks about the owner of the team, football players, and fans.
+O'Keefe said the team employee was recorded by a woman he met on a dating app during two dates.
+But the person he went out with was actually an undercover reporter for O'Keefe Media.